-- 32. Why are the Pacific Northwest Indians considered wealthy? [chap.
-7] → - 33.
-What are some objects that Europeans use to fulfill functions similar to those the northwestern American Indians achieve through their totem poles? [chap.
-7] → - 34.
+32. Why are the Pacific Northwest Indians considered wealthy? [chap.
+7] → because there is plenty of food, the climate is relatively mild; it is relatively easy to live with a minimal amount of work heraldic symbols-family crests; tombstones (identifying the deceased); carved tombs (demonstrating the greatness of the person entombed within); fancy doorways (another symbol of power, authority, and greatness); boundary markers(identifying the owner of a piece of property); posters (used by the Indians to ridicule someone) - 34.
 Discuss: How does a people's food supply affect culture at large? (for example: dance, theater, music, artwork, etc.) - 35.
 How did life for the Indians in the Northwest differ from that of the Anasazi Indians? [chap.
-7] → - 36.
+7] → they were hunters and fishermen and not farmers, and had an abundance of food - 36.
 How did they travel? [chap.
-7] → - 37.
+7] → giant canoes - 37.
 What did totem poles symbolize? [chap.
-7] →
+7] → a family's power and rank - 38.
+How did wealth and power differ for the Indians of the Northwest compared to other Indian tribes?